 A brownfield site is an abandoned industrial property.
 The land may still contain hazardous contaminants, which can be a deterrent for developers.
 The United States Environmental Protection Agency (EPA) provides grants and technical assistance to encourage communities, states, and developers to put these blighted properties back into productive use.
 The Brownfields Program provides support to safely clean up and sustainably reuse contaminated properties under the EPA’s Land Revitalization Program.

-The 40,000-square-foot building was designed by OPN with Snyder & Associates handling the site & utility design, stormwater management, multi-use trail, pedestrian bridge, and project permitting.
-Significant challenges were associated with this project including soil contamination, the presence of endangered species, high groundwater, multiple permitting agencies, and a mapped environmental corridor.
+The new Waunakee Public Library is a 40,000-square-foot building designed by OPN with Snyder & Associates handling the site development and utility design, stormwater management, multi-use trail design and planning, a pedestrian bridge, and project permitting.
+Significant challenges were associated with this project including soil contamination, high groundwater, multiple permitting agencies, and a mapped environmental corridor.

 - Navigated multiple reviewing agencies and permits with long lead times.
 Finished the design on time with the layout the client desired.